 Beartooth Basin Summer Skiing

 If you enjoy skiing or snowboarding and are looking for an extraordinary location at more than 10,000 feet, check out Beartooth Basin Summer Ski Area between Red Lodge and Cooke City, Montana.
+NOTE: BEARTOOTH BASIN WILL NOT OPEN IN 2016 DUE TO LACK OF SNOW.

 - Beartooth Basin Summer Ski Area rests on 600 acres about 10,800 feet above Twin Lakes Headwall near Red Lodge, Montana.